-Virginia sponsors three 529 college savings plans that allow you a tax-advantaged investment vehicle to put money away for your child’s future education.
-It has a direct-sold, an advisor-sold and a prepaid tuition option.
-Its Invest529 direct-sold plan allows you to start investing with as little as $25 toward low-fee investment portfolios.
+Virginia sponsors ttw0 529 college savings plans that allow you a tax-advantaged investment vehicle to put money away for your child’s future education.
+It has a direct-sold and an advisor-sold.
+Virginia used to offer a prepaid tuition program, but it closed to new investments in 2019.
+Its Invest529 direct-sold plan allows you to start investing with as little as $25 towards low-fee investment portfolios.
 The CollegeAmerica option features the guidance of a professional financial advisor, and the Prepaid529 allows you to pay for tuition at today’s prices to redeem semester credits in the future regardless of how much costs rise.
 Virginia excels with its breadth of 529 options and its high $500,000 maximum contribution limit per beneficiary.
 Still, you’re not limited to one plan, and a financial advisor can help you create a customized savings strategy utilizing multiple options.

 |Plan Name||Program Type||How to Enroll||Fees|

 The first Virginia 529 plan option, Virginia Invest529 plan definitely shines in the world of direct college savings plans with its low-fee investment portfolios and the option to choose from passive and actively-managed strategies.
 Any saver, even one with no investment knowledge, can find a suitable portfolio option.
 Those new to investing may be interested in age-based portfolios that automatically change their asset allocation or investment mix to take on less risk as your child gets closer to college—when your savings would have the most impact.
 Investment research firm Morningstar even gave the plan a Gold rating for its low fees and performance.

 How Do I Enroll in the Virginia Invest 529 Plan?

 You can enroll in the Virginia Invest 529 plan online.
 The process should take a few minutes if you’ve collected the following details about yourself and your beneficiary: